Thund3rD3v/Karlokato/README.md

 # Karlokato - http://24.108.222.121
 Karlokato - Discord Opensource Project

+[NOTICE]
+As we continue to build there will be several minor changes in the code.
+If you choose to use an older version of the software it may not work correctly.

 [USAGE]
 You may download, modify, and use Karlokato code and services.
 If in any case you use Karlokato code, you must credit the creators.